Details

 Main textbook

-- Multiagent Systems: Algorithmic, Game-theoretic, and Logical Foundations (freely available online)
+- Multiagent Systems: Algorithmic, Game-Theoretic, and Logical Foundations (freely available online)

 Optional references